gustavonp/roo-recipes/content/recipe/kofta-kebab.md

 4. Wrap each portion on the tip of the skewers in the shape of a sausage.
 5. Lightly oil the koftas and a baking tray before setting it into the oven for 30 minutes.

-> Be sure to break up the ground beef thoroughly with your fingers.
-If the kofta is too moist, add 1 tablespoon of breadcrumb.
+<blockquote class="with-roo">Be sure to break up the ground beef thoroughly with your fingers.
+If the kofta is too moist, add 1 tablespoon of breadcrumb.</blockquote>